skolson/sqlcipher-openssl-build/README.md

     - Android 64 bit (androidArm64, androidX64) builds using NDK 24.0.7956693 (r24-rc2) or later
 - Published in the Gradle plugin repository under name `sqlcipher-openssl-build`
 - Android configuration - easy add of extra source files (JNI wrappers) to standard library

+#### Working example usage

+For a fully functioning example using this plugin for android, apple, linux and windows builds, see the GitHub repo [KmpSqlencrypt KMP library for SqlCipher](https://github.com/skolson/KmpSqlencrypt)

 #### Tested Version Combinations
 The plugin successfully performs 64 bit builds of these combinations.
 Other unlisted combinations also work.
 Note that the Sqlite version is listed only for information, it is determined by the SqlCipher version.